 Shakespeare’s wife, Anne Hathaway, was born in 1556.
 Shakespeare was eight years younger than her.
-When they married in 1582 he was eighteen and she was twenty-six.
+When they married in 1582 he was eighteen years old and she was twenty-six years old.
 She was pregnant at the time and whatever their relationship was like – which we don’t know anything about – he had no alternative other than to marry her because it was socially unacceptable for a woman of her standing to have a child without being married.

-Anne Hathaway was the eldest of the eight children of a farmer, Richard Hathaway.
+Anne Hathaway, wife of Shakespeare, was the eldest of the eight children of a farmer, Richard Hathaway.
 They lived in a big farmhouse, called Hewland Farm in the village of Shottery, one mile from Stratford.
-When Richard died in 1581 she continued to live with her siblings and step-mother in the farmhouse, which is now known as Anne Hathaway’s cottage – one of the most visited tourist buildings in England.
-When she married she went to live with her husband in his parents’ house in Henley Street, Stratford.
+When Anne’s father Richard Hathaway died in 1581 she continued to live with her siblings and step-mother in the farmhouse, which is now known as Anne Hathaway’s cottage – one of the most visited tourist buildings in England.

 What Did Anne Hathaway Look Like?

-While her husband, William, was working hard in London to support the family, Mrs Shakespeare was working hard, too, in the home in Stratford.
+While her husband, William, was working hard in London to support the family, Anne was working hard, too, in the home in Stratford.
 Here we take a look at what Anne Hathaway’s life as an Elizabethan housewife would have been like.

 Anne also had to do the household accounting, budgeting, and everything that goes with making ends meet with, perhaps, some treats for the children.
 Considering that she could not read and write it all had to be done in her head.